zhangxiangxiao/xjax/README.md

 # xjax
-Simple framework for neural networks using Jax
+A Simple JAX framework for neural networks